 “Run.”
 The voice responded shortly.

 Shunal’s legs began to carry him much more quickly, moving in a straight line towards the glow.
-The moment he started running, he heard the hissing of the serpents behind him, spurring on a repetitive, “Shit, shit, shit, shit!”
+The moment he began running, he heard the hissing of the serpents behind him, spurring on a repetitive, “Shit, shit, shit, shit!”
 Before he suddenly lept for the opening rift.

 Suddenly, Shunal was on the ground, outside rather than in caves now.
 Behind him, the glow of the rift began to die down and fade away completely.
 He pushed himself up to his feet again and looked around, taking in what looked like a dead forest around him, “Alright, voice.
 Where am I, really?
-Everything is dead here…” His words drifted away as he looked up at the night sky, quickly noticing a definite lack of stars.
+Everything is dead here…” His words drifted away as he looked up at the night sky, quickly noticing a clear lack of stars.

 “The ancients once referred to this place as the Parten Asipri–”

-“Bless you,” Shunal added.
+“Bless you.”
+Shunal added.